FREQUENTLY ASKED QUESTIONS

 Can Plymouth Brethren children attend the same schools as non-Plymouth Brethren children?

-Like many religions across Australia, the Plymouth Brethren have established our own school network – OneSchool.
-Brethren families highly value education so we have set up schools for Brethren children throughout the world.
-Brethren children attend government schools for the first three years of their schooling and then attend OneSchool for the remainder of their primary schooling and then secondary schooling.
+Plymouth Brethren children attend government schools for the first three years of their schooling and then attend the independent school network OneSchool Global for the remainder of their primary and secondary schooling.

-That said, both church members and non-members engage with our innovative and progressive digital learning environments.
-Our staff at our schools are leading education experts and are non-Church members.
-Our schools look and are like any other schools in the country.
-A point of difference is that we don’t teach religion in schools, as we believe that this is best undertaken at Church and at home.
+OneSchool Global now has campuses across the world.
+It is not owned or run by the Church.
+Our staff at our schools are leading education experts and are not members of the Church.
+A point of difference between OneSchool and other schools associated with other churches is that we don’t teach religion in schools, as we believe that this is best undertaken at Church and at home.

 Can members of the Brethren attend university?